CU296 Logo stacked

 Brightstar are delighted to be partnering with PRINZ to bring you the

-2025 Comms & PR Conference in May in Tāmaki Makaurau.
+2025 Comms & PR Conference this May in Tāmaki Makaurau.

 Will stability and confidence return to New Zealand’s economy in 2025?